What are The Top 20 Must-See Attractions in Iceland?

 This glacier lagoon is in south-eastern Iceland and is widely known for its mesmerizing natural beauty and unique features.
 The lagoon is filled with icebergs that have broken off from the Breiðamerkurjökull Glacier, which is part of the Vatnajökull Glacier complex.

 The icebergs can be several meters in size and float in the lagoon's glacial waters, creating an uncomparable and ever-changing landscape.
-To fully experience this wonder, visitors can choose to take a boat tour or simply walk along the shore and soak in the stunning views.
+To fully experience this wonder, visitors can choose to take a boat tour, zodiac tour or simply walk along the shore and soak in the stunning views.

 Besides, Jökulsárlón is home to a diverse range of wildlife, including seals and various bird species, making it a perfect place for nature enthusiasts.
 Overall, Jökulsárlón is an exceptional natural wonder that will leave you with unforgettable memories and should be on your Iceland itinerary.